The Boys season 3: Casting

 In August 2020, it was announced that Jensen Ackles would be joining the show as Soldier Boy, promising that "the character would bring so much humor, pathos, and danger to the role."
 Laura Jean Shannon designed the suit for the character using military green and referring to him as "the original bad-ass".
 She eventually explained how the suit fits his character: "Our goal was to highlight a bygone era of overt masculinity and grit.
 With that pedigree we dove headfirst into baking in an all-American quality grounded in a military soldier's practicality with a heavy dose of old school cowboy swagger.
 We knew that the actor had to have Steve McQueen looks and chops with a John Wayne attitude — luckily Jensen Ackles embodies all of that."

-In October 2020, it was announced that Claudia Doumit and Colby Minifie would reprise their roles as Victoria Newman and Ashley Barrett respectively, with both being promoted to series regulars.
+In October 2020, it was announced that Claudia Doumit and Colby Minifie would reprise their roles as Victoria Neuman and Ashley Barrett respectively, with both being promoted to series regulars.
 In March 2021, it was announced that Katia Winter was cast as the Russian mob boss Little Nina.
 That June, Miles Gaston Villanueva, Sean Patrick Flannery, Nick Wechsler and Laurie Holden were cast as Supersonic, Gunpowder, Blue Hawk, and Crimson Countess respectively.
 In October 5, Jack Doolan, Kristin Booth, and Frances Turner joined the series with Booth and Dooland appearing as the TNT Twins with the former being Tessa TNT and the latter being Tommy TNT, while Turner replaces Alvina August as MM's ex-wife Monique.

 Though the character originally was not meant to return in the season, Aya Cash reprised her role as Stormfront with a guest appearance in the first two episodes of the season.
 Kripke admitted that he took the decision to bring the character back even with a small role and that even Cash was unaware of her return for the season.
 Antony Starr admitted that he enjoyed working with Cash once again: "We've become really tight friends after doing season 2 together.
 To have her back, even just for a couple of days, was just great.
 She's sorely missed, but she will be forever remembered in season 3, jacking off Homelander."
 Charlize Theron made a surprise cameo appearance as Stormfront in the season's premiere for the trailer of the in-universe fictional film Dawn of the Seven, in the same vein as her appearance in the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness as Clea.
 Paul Reiser also makes an appearance in the series as The Legend, a spoof of legendary screenwriter and producer Robert Evans whereas his comics counterpart was based on Stan Lee.
 Kumail Nanjiani reprised his role as Vik from The Boys Presents: Diabolical in "Herogasm".

 Voice actor Eric Bauza voiced Buster Beaver, the mascot of Buster Beaver Pizza and a parody of Chuck E. Cheese, while the animation was provided by 6 Point Harness, Bauza's former animation workplace.